JessieCasey/data-retrieval-agent/README.md

 # data-retrieval-agent

-This project would help for non-technical users to make data profiling on Excel files.
+This project would help non-technical users to make data profiling on Excel files.
 It loads data with pandas, asks OpenAI to generate the SQL query, runs it, and returns:

 - a short natural-language summary,